 White cells in urine is an abnormal condition, although not necessarily an indication of something serious.
 In any event, the presence of white blood cells in urine generally means an infection is present, and if it is a bacterial infection, the condition is usually remedied quickly and easily through the use of antibiotics.
-There are instances however where the presence of these cells can mean something of a more serious nature is occurring.
+There are instances however where the presence of epithelial cells can mean something of a more serious nature is occurring.
 If your doctor or your clinic, in performing a urinalysis, or examining the urine by visual means, notices the presence of white blood cells, or WBCs, they will almost always conduct a further examination to determine the cause.

 Urine is a waste product secreted by the kidneys.
 In most instances urine is sterile, and contains neither white nor red blood cells.
 Red blood cells have no way mixing with urine unless inflammation or tissue damage is present somewhere in the urinary tract.
 The kidneys, when functioning normally, block WBCs, preventing them from mixing with the urine stream.